cucapra/dahlia-evaluation/docs/machsuite-fft-strided.md

 # BASELINE
 Data zero copy pragma used for both arguments.
 Add tripcount to inner loop for estimation.
+Directives file is stale, uses non existent labels and even the argument numbers differ.
+Best effort to update it.

 # REWRITE
 For loops turned to while loops, outer due to complex pattern, inner due to starting point determined dynamically.
 Operation order adjusted and temporary variables introduced to reduce dependency.